 Cardholders get an intro APR of 0% for 12 months on both purchases and balance transfers.
 You’ll get shopping and travel protections from Amex, and you can check your FICO 9 Credit Score online for free.

-If you want more cash back, you can choose Cashback Rewards Plus American Express® Card.
+If you want more cash back, you can choose Town Bank Cash Back American Express Card.

 If you travel often and don't prefer a particular airline or stay with a particular hotel brand, you can choose Starwood Preferred Guest® Credit Card from American Express.